3 Great Alternatives To Envelope Stuffing Jobs

 All of the envelope-stuffer jobs I've come across require you to pay to get started.
 Some are small payments, as low as $5 to $10, and others require a large upfront payment.

 But the truth is, there are ways to make money online without paying.
-You're certainly not limited to pyramid schemes or multi-level marketing (MLM) programs.
+You're certainly not limited to pyramid schemes or multi-level marketing (MLM) programs to earn money (check out Multiple Income Funnel as an example).
+Generally, you'll want to check companies on the Better Business Bureau to see if they're legitimate business.

 You may see ads talking about paying $1,500 a week for envelope-stuffing or paying $3 per envelope stuffed.
 You think you've stumbled upon a golden opportunity of a job, but at the end of the day, it's a scam.
 Here's why…

-Can you get paid to fill envelopes at home?
+Can you get paid to stuff envelopes at home?

 No, you can't get paid to fill envelopes.